alexrebhdez9/pokedex_api/README.md

 When you run the docker container logs and BBDD data file are in the same directories inside the /app directory.

 ### IDE
-If you load the project in an IDE like Intellij the application generate in data path the BBDD file and in logs path application logs,
+If you load the project in an IDE like Intellij the application generate data path the BBDD file and in logs path application logs,

 ##### Personal notes
-There are multiples implementations, I did the projec and the deploy thinking the best implementation according to the documentation and specifications.
+There are multiple implementations, I did the project and the deploy thinking the best implementation according to the documentation and specifications.
 I hope you like it and have a conversation to speak about it.
 I enjoyed so much doing it.
 Thanks for the opportunity.